IntentArchitect/Docs/articles/application-development/code-management/code-management-razor/code-management-razor-new.md

 ### Expression syntax

-In some cases you may get a compilation or runtime error in your Razor file when applying unknown attributes to a Razor Component, in such cases you can apply an `@Intent.<Body>[Body|Signature]` expression above the syntax, for example:
+In some cases you may get a compilation or runtime error in your Razor file when applying unknown attributes to a Razor Component, in such cases you can apply an `@Intent.<Mode>[Body|Signature]` expression above the syntax, for example:

 ```html
 @Intent.Fully